mikeswanson/WallGet/README.md

-# WallGet Live Wallpaper Download Script for macOS
+# WallGet Live Wallpaper Download/Delete Script for macOS

 By [Mike Swanson](http://blog.mikeswanson.com/)

 I love the live wallpaper videos in macOS Sonoma, but I don't like that I have to download each video individually.
 So, until Apple adds a "download all" button to their Wallpaper settings, you can use this script.
+It can also delete unwanted files to free-up disk space.

-The script allows you to download just one wallpaper category (e.g. "Earth") at a time, or you can choose to download all categories at once (which currently results in 134 video files and ~65 GB of data).
-The downloaded files are placed where macOS expects them.
+The script allows you to download/delete just one wallpaper category (e.g. "Earth") at a time, or you can choose to downloa/delete all categories at once (which currently results in 134 video files and ~65 GB of data).
+Downloaded files are placed where macOS expects them.

-After downloads complete, the script can optionally kill the **idleassetsd** process (or you can just restart your Mac).
+After downloads/deletes complete, the script can optionally kill the **idleassetsd** process (or you can just restart your Mac).
 Either of these operations causes **idleassetsd** to update the now-downloaded status of each file.

 ## Requirements

-This script only makes sense on macOS Sonoma (and presumably future OS releases), and it requires admin permission to write to the correct wallpaper folder.
+This script only makes sense on macOS Sonoma (and presumably future OS releases), and it requires admin permission to write to or delete from the correct wallpaper folder.

 ## Setup